IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 - Summaries
 - Paging

-The Pivot Grid has additional features and functionalities related to its dimensions:
+The Pivot Grid has additional features and functionalities related to its dimensions as described below.

 ## Filtering Dimensions